Christmas Markets in Europe

 Phone 089-543240

-It has an impressive, beautiful, traditional atmosphere, a charming hotel with comfortable rooms, and a delicious complimentary breakfast a la carte or buffet.
-The hotel is convenient for both the train station and the city center.
+It boasts an impressive, beautiful, traditional atmosphere, a charming hotel with comfortable rooms, and a delicious, complimentary breakfast served a la carte or buffet-style.
+The hotel is conveniently located near both the train station and the city center.

 It is not far from the old town.
-Many attractions can be found within walking distance.
+Many attractions are within walking distance.

 Parking, Free Wi-Fi, Pets allowed, Non-smoking rooms, a 24-hour front desk, a Bar, and excellent service.

-They told us to call directly instead of going through hotel.com; they will give us a discount at the hotel.
+They told us to call the hotel directly instead of going through Hotels.com; they will offer us a discount.

 Christmas Markets in Europe